llamicron/transits/docs/data_formatter.md

 The `DataFormatter` module is responsible for translating given data to a format that vartools can read.

+## Paths
+A directory will be created with the file stem of the data file passed in.
+Two subdirectories will be created: `vartools` and `formatted_input`.
+The `vartools` directory will contains vartools output and plot images. `formatted_input` will contain the input files, reformatted to work with vartools

 ## Input
 The given data format is as follows: